 - considerable interference with social functioning

-- Orthorexia: the primary characteristic of this eating disturbance is an obsession with eating healthful foods.
-Healthcare professionals do not recognize it as an official condition.
+- Orthorexia: The primary characteristic of this eating disturbance is an obsession with eating healthful foods.

 Eating disorders are common among people living in the U.S. Familiarity with the symptoms can help people recognize the disorders in themselves and others.